The former IUWS standout will play for her home country of Colombia in the event this summer

 In her first season in Bloomington, she guided the Hoosiers to a 15-7-1 overall record and a 6-5 mark in Big Ten play, earning appearances in the Big Ten Tournament and NCAA Tournament for the first time since 2007.
 The season began with a bang, as the Hoosiers opened the year 8-0-1, setting a new school record for best start to a season.
+Following the season, she signed a 5-year contract extension that goes through the 2019 season.

 The team excelled all over the field, posting school records for wins (15), goals (43), assists (46) and shutouts (9) in a single-season.
 Indiana also claimed its first-ever victory at Purdue and defeated DePaul at home in the First Round of the NCAA Tournament.